FedRAMP and SOC 2: What’s the Difference?

 FedRAMP vs SOC 2 Similarities

 FedRAMP and SOC 2, as far as compliance frameworks go, are rooted in the need to provide a safe and secure environment for businesses.
-They are voluntary compliances (unlike the GDPR compliance) that organizations choose to comply with to meet the security requirements and standards of their customers and prospects, and win their trust.
+They are voluntary compliances (unlike GDPR compliance) that organizations choose to comply with to meet the security requirements and standards of their customers and prospects, and win their trust.

 Both FedRAMP and SOC 2 have an annual certification frequency.
 Besides, security controls such as penetration testing, access control, contingency planning, incident response, and risk assessments are common to both; of course, the scope varies.